basavyr/nsp2022-conference/README.md

 # nsp2022-conference

-XV.
-International Conference on Nuclear Structure Properties
+The *XV.
+International Conference on Nuclear Structure Properties*